transistortester/thumby-bad-apple/README.md

 If you want to save storage space on your thumby, you can remove the audio entirely by deleting the file `badapple.zdp`.

 ### Emulation
 Audio will not work in the emulator.
-To disable it, either do not include the file `badapple.zdp` within the emulation, or remove the line `audio.play()` within `BadApple.py` (line 37).
+Audio will be disabled automatically if emulation is detected.

-If the video plays too slowly, it may be possible to speed it up by adding `usegc=False` to line 38 of `BadApple.py` (so it looks like `mvf.play(callback=callback, usegc=False)`).
+If the video plays too slowly, it may be possible to speed it up by adding `usegc=False` to line 45 of `BadApple.py` (so it looks like `mvf.play(callback=callback, usegc=False)`).
 This will likely cause decompression errors if audio is enabled, so use with caution.